 - Setup team members on dashboard to delegate license management

-Need help in buying bulk licenses for several applications/projects?
-Require an invoice and/or payment over the wired transfer to complete the purchase?
+Need help in buying bulk licenses for several applications/projects with volume discount?
+Require an invoice and/or payment over wire transfer to complete the purchase?
 Contact us at [email protected].

 Your question isn’t listed here?
 Email it to us at [email protected]

 Is there a plan for students and non profits?

 Yes.
 Students and registered NGOs are eligible to get ASPSecurityKit license for free.
 Please contact us at [email protected] with brief description of the project along with an identity proof photocopy (student Id or NGO registration certificate).
 The nature of the project should be non-commercial.